 A winding-up petition cannot be presented against a company based on a demand that was served between 1 March 2020 and 30 June 2021, nor present a winding-up petition between 1 March 2020 and 30 June 2021 based on the company’s inability to pay its debts unless you have reasonable grounds for believing COVID-19 has not had a financial effect on the company or the debt issues would have arisen anyway.

-Have you been Served with a Winding Up Petition?
+Served with a Winding Up Petition?

 If you have been served with a notice to wind up by one of your creditors or HMRC, they are trying to petition for compulsory winding up of your business as it is unable to pay its debts.